aurels/heroku-buildpack-chromaprint/README.md

     $ git push heroku master

-Check if it's OK :
+To check if it has been applied :

     $ heroku run vendor/chromaprint-fpcalc-1.1-linux-x86_64/fpcalc -version